 Perhaps the greatest cornerman of all-time, Angelo Dundee guided the careers of sixteen world champions including Muhammad Ali and Sugar Ray Leonard.
 Universally respected as an honourable man in an often dishonourable sport, Dundee was a beloved fight figure until his sad death in 2012.
-On what would have been his 100th birthday, we honour Angelo Dundee by looking at three of the trainer’s greatest fights.
+On the anniversary of his passing, we honour Angelo Dundee by looking at three of the trainer’s greatest fights.

 Buying The Greatest Some Time

 In 1963, Muhammad Ali was a rising heavyweight prospect named Cassius Clay.
 A rising prospect Henry Cooper had just put on the floor in front of a packed Wembley Stadium.
 The fight wasn’t supposed to go this way.
 Clay was on the verge of a shot at World Heavyweight Champion Sonny Liston, and was expected to defeat the Brit with energy to spare.